-Normally, any printer should work with Tails “out of the box.”
-Most difficulties stem from not selecting the right driver (extra software needed for the printer and computer to communicate).
+For instances where your printer does not work out of the box, most difficulties stem from not selecting the right driver (extra software needed for the printer and computer to communicate).
 Luckily, Tails has a large number of drivers for just about any popularly manufactured printer on hand, without even having to download new drivers from the web.

-Boot up Tails with both your persistent volume, and set an admin passphrase.
+Just as before, if you’ve enabled persistence, boot with your persistent volume, and set an admin passphrase.

-Immediately, Tails will recongize the plugged-in printer, and make the best suggestion from its on-board database of printer drivers.
+Immediately, Tails will recognize the plugged-in printer, and make the best suggestion from its on-board database of printer drivers.